How to Setup MongoDB on Amazon Linux EC2

 Create Database

-The first command will show all the databases, then trying to create a new database myDB.
+The first command will show all the databases, then we'll create a new database called myDB.

 show dbs